goggledefogger/podcast-helper/README.md

 ## Customization

 You can customize the content identification process by modifying the prompts in the `find_unwanted_content` function within `llm_processor.py`.
+Users can also adjust their content filtering preferences in the web interface.

 ## Contributing